NthBox/uhd-ai-camera/Requirements/PRD.md

 - Utilize Next.js API routes for backend functionality
 - Edge Runtime for improved global performance and reduced latency

+**Authentication and Security:**

+- Integrate Clerk for user authentication to secure the capture page
+- Use Clerk's authentication features to manage user sessions and protect sensitive pages
+- Plan for secure authentication (e.g., NextAuth.js) for user accounts (future development)

 **Storage and Data Management:**

 - Temporary local storage for immediate processing